PiotrSiatkowski/zustand-lite/README.md

 - createPlugin function that will automatically infer types from the usage without the need of specifying types yourself, avoiding repetitiveness.
 - Ability to specify equality function for extended getters.
 It's possible now, but requires to import hook from 'zustand' package, which is suboptimal **(available from version 3.0.0 with use() function or deep auto-generated selectors.
-Still no possible for cutom getters)**.
+Still no possible for custom getters)**.

 ## 🧱 Built With